OpenSILEX/phis-docs-community/docs/installation.md

 At the top of the sensor information sheet lies the <span class="btn btn-warning">Add document</span> button which remains orange until a first document has been added.
 Documents linked to a sensor are typicaly a technical notice or an user manual.
-See the [Documents](../phis-docs-community/experimental-organization/#documents) section below for further information on documents and how to insert them in Phis.
+See the [Documents](../phis-docs-community/experimental-organization/#documents) section for further information on documents and how to insert them in Phis.
 The <span class="btn btn-default">Add annotation</span> button can be used by any user in order to annotate the selected sensor using the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) (oa).
 See the [Annotation](../phis-docs-community/experimental-organization/#annotation) section below for further information on annotations within Phis.